 TSX Inc. also operates as an information processor for exchange-traded securities other than options.
-The information processor offers the following products: (i) the Consolidated Data Feed; (ii) the Canadian Best Bid and Offer (CBBO); (iii) the Consolidated Last Sale; and (iv) the Consolidated Depth of Book.
 TSX Inc. is recognized by the AMF to act as an information processor subject to certain terms and conditions, and the CSA Chairs have determined that it is not contrary to the public interest for TSX Inc. to act as the information processor for exchange-traded securities other than options, based on regulatory filings and undertakings provided by TSX Inc. to the CSA.
 TSX Inc.'s information processor mandate continues until June 30, 2014.
 TSX Inc. can determine in its discretion to re-apply to operate as an information processor for a subsequent period.